Particular/docs.particular.net/nservicebus/messaging/routing.md

 ### Endpoint instance mapping layer

 The purpose of the endpoint instance mapping layer is to provide information about physical deployments of a given endpoint.
-It is usually the responsibility of **operations engineers** who control environments and have the knowledge where a given endpoint has been deployed.
 Endpoint instance mapping is optional for most transports in most cases because of built-in conventions.
 An example of situation where it is required is a scaled out endpoint using MSMQ transport.
 Other endpoints that send messages to it need to be aware of its instances.

 #### Using config file